-The geopolitical implications of the conflict between Russia and Ukraine, as outlined on page 1, has the potential to prolong the new vehicle supply challenges, and demand for new lending, which poses a risk in our ability to forecast new business volumes and used residual values.
+The geopolitical implications of the conflict between Russia and Ukraine have the potential to prolong the new vehicle supply challenges, and demand for new lending, which poses a risk in our ability to forecast new business volumes and used residual values.
 Additionally the cost of living pressures could lead to more affordability issues and customers going into financial difficulty.
 The Company has the agility to flex operational support to meet any changing needs in customer demand/support throughout the customer lifecycle.